Muscle car: 1964–1970: Peak muscle car era

-Although muscle cars sold in relatively small volumes, manufacturers valued the halo effect of the publicity created by these models.
-Competition between manufacturers led to a horsepower war that peaked in 1970, with some models advertising as much as 450 hp.
+Although pure muscle cars often sold in relatively small volumes, manufacturers valued the halo effect of the publicity created by these models.
+Competition between manufacturers led to a horsepower war that peaked in 1970, with models such as the LS-6 Chevelle advertising as much as 450 hp.

 The Pontiac GTO, a car that captured the public mind and strongly influenced the muscle car era, was introduced in 1964 as an optional package for the intermediate-size Pontiac Tempest.
 The GTO was developed by Pontiac division president John DeLorean and was initially powered by a 389 cuin V8 engine producing 325 hp.
 The success of the GTO led other GM divisions to develop muscle cars based on intermediate-sized platforms: the 1964 Oldsmobile 442, 1964 Chevrolet Chevelle SS, and 1965 Buick Gran Sport.

 The AMC V8 engine was enlarged to 390 cuin in 1968, which produced 315 hp and was first used in the 1968 AMC Rebel SST, AMC Javelin Go-package, and AMC AMX.
-AMC was a car manufacturing company that made these two incredible cars.
-AMC only made small economy cars until they hired Dick Teague as a designer, who later became the vice president.
-AMC wasn't known for being in the top competitors for manufacturing cars, but when they came out with the AMX and the Javelin they became one of the top competitors.
+A staid and distant fourth behind Detroit's "Big Three", AMC hired Dick Teague as a designer, who later became the vice president.
+The clean sheet Javelin pony car and two-seat Corvette-competitor AMX were bold moves, and moved AMC directly into the era's "horsepower wars".